debridge-finance/createorder-with-externalcall-script/README.md

 To get started, please ensure to set your private key in the .env file.

 ### Asset Approval
 You are required to approve USDC (give token) for the contract address pmmSourceAddress 0x3c7010F5a2eCC2B56BeAE085B6528e492c8b36B6.
+Please note, as this is our testing environment, we recommend approving only a nominal amount for safety.

 ### Example 1
 The example shows the creation of an order: